-I am an Associate Professor of Anthropology and director of the Ethnography Institute at emlyon Business School.
+I am an Associate Professor of Business Anthropology and director of the Emlyon Ethnography Institute at Emlyon Business School.

-I research people's lived experiences of work through long-term ethnographic immersion in unconventional settings.
 I am the author of several books, including “Professional Climber” (EHESS, 2018) and “The Professionalization of Action Sports” (Routledge, 2022).
 My recent book, “Impact Work” (Palgrave Macmillan, 2024), reveals the intricate behind-the-scenes socialization through which entrepreneurs, investors, corporate executives, and policymakers learn the ropes of impact entrepreneurship in Barcelona.
-My current book projects include a monograph, "Narcopisos.
-How organized crime takes over the city center" (Edicions Bellaterra, 2027), and a co-edited volume titled “The Organization of Illegal Marketplaces.”
+My book projects include a monograph, "Narcopisos: Drug trafficking, Speculative practices, and urban marginalization in Barcelona" (Edicions Bellaterra, 2027), and a co-edited volume titled “Organizing at the Edge (Berghahn, 2027).”

 I have published in journals such as The Academy of Management Discoveries, New Media & Society, Entrepreneurship Theory and Practice, Ethnography, Work Employment & Society, Journal of Business Ethics, and Organizational Research Methods.
 My work has been featured in Liberation, Le Monde Diplomatique, Alpimag, Pop Science, Public Senat, The Irish Times, Recruiter UK, Fintechbloom, Recruiting News Network, among other popular media.